KyleMcMaster/kmcmaster-dev/content/introducing-payroll-processor.md

 description: "A brief overview of Payroll Processor"
 ---

 [Payroll Processor](https://github.com/KyleMcMaster/payroll-processor) is a open source project I started in May of 2019.
 The general idea of the domain is from the perspective of a payroll coordinator who manages employees of a company and their payroll information.
 It has been a rewarding experience creating the application and working with my fellow contributors.
-It's long overdue but I felt the project deserved a blog post reviewing it's history and celebrating some of the humble successes it has achieved.
+It's long overdue but I felt the project deserved a blog post reviewing it's history and celebrating some of the modest successes it has achieved.

 ## Humble Beginnings